makise-homura/nemuno-bot/README.md

 Currently only `ru` and `en` languages are supported.
 If you want to localize bot to any other language too, edit `nemuno_l10n.py`: add language code to `langs` list, and then another entry to `l10n` dictionary, where key is your language code, and value is translation dictionary.
-To form the latter one, just copy any other as an example and alter values correspondingly
+To form the latter one, just copy any other as an example and alter values correspondingly.

-After you've done all this, copy `nemuno.db`, `nemuno_config.py`, `nemuno_bot.py`, and `nemuno_l10n.py` to, say, `/var/lib/nemuno`, create user `nemuno` with the same homedir, chown every file inside to `nemuno`.
+After you've done all this, copy `nemuno_config.py`, `nemuno_bot.py`, and `nemuno_l10n.py` to, say, `/var/lib/nemuno`, create user `nemuno` with the same homedir, chown every file inside to `nemuno`.
 Now you're ready to run the bot!
 Try running `./nemuno_bot.py` and communicate with it through telegram.

 If everything's okay, you may let the bot run as a systemd service.
 This will help it run on boot and restart on failure.